mcclaskey/batch_niistats/README.md

 # batch_niistats
-Small set of functions that use nibabel to calculate mean value of a set of .nii files.
+Small set of functions that take a list of 2D nifti files and return a .csv file that contains the mean value of each image.
+Pure python code that works very quickly on all operating systems.

+The mean value of each .nii file is calculated for all voxels in the .nii, excluding 0 values.
+This is the equivalent of fslstats with the -M option.

 # Requirements
 * python3.11+